observablehq/plot/README.md

 If the input channel is *data*, then the reducer is passed groups of the mark’s data; this is typically used in conjunction with a custom reducer function, as when the built-in single-channel reducers are insufficient.

-Note: when a string or a function, the sort option is interpreted as a [basic sort transform](#transforms).
+Note: when the value of the sort option is a string or a function, it is interpreted as a [basic sort transform](#transforms).
 To use both sort options and a sort transform, use [Plot.sort](#plotsortorder-options).

 ### Facet options